Plaka Bridge

-The bridge was the starting point for rafting and canoeing on Arachthos River.
+The bridge is also the starting point for rafting and canoeing on Arachthos River.

 History

 Construction

 The bridge was built upon the order of Ottoman Sultan Abdülaziz, and was completed in 1866 under the supervision of the famous local builder Kostas Bekas (Κώστας Μπέκας) from the nearby village Pramanta.
 Two previous attempts by other builders in 1860 and 1863 had proven unsuccessful, with the bridge collapsing during construction (in 1863 it collapsed on the very day of its inauguration).
 The cost of construction, 180,000 kuruş, was covered by the local communities and the rich merchant Ioannis Loulis.

 In operation

 On 3 February 1878, during the anti-Ottoman revolt of that year, Greek troops under the command of Konstantinos Kottikas defeated the Turkish garrison of the bridge and made them retreat.

 Between 1881 and 1912 (the First Balkan War), the bridge marked the border between the Kingdom of Greece and the Ottoman Empire, and a customs building was erected alongside it, which still survives.
 Also, near the bridge there was an outpost of the Greek army and an inn.
 The bridge used to be a trade route, connecting Tzoumerka with Epirus and Thessaly.

-During World War II, it was bombed by the Germans, and it withstood the bombing with minor damage.
+During World War II, it was bombed by the Germans, but withstood the bombing with minor damage.
 Locals repaired it using cement in 1943.
 On 29 February 1944, during the Axis Occupation of Greece, the Treaty of Plaka was signed near the bridge among the armed groups of the Greek Resistance, EAM, EDES, and EKKA.
-According to the treaty resistance groups agreed to refrain from infringing on each other's territory, and all future war efforts would be directed against the Germans.
+According to the treaty, resistance groups agreed to refrain from infringing on each other's territory, and all future war efforts would be directed against the Germans.
 This marked the end of the "first round" of the Greek civil war, which had started on October 12, 1943.